-As you consider divorce and its potential implications for your life, you may not be ready to move forward with the legal process, but you also do not want to remain in the home with your spouse.
-Many Washington couples choose to legally separate instead, giving themselves the opportunity to live apart while preparing for divorce or working toward reconciliation.
-If you are ready to separate, there is much more involved with this process than simply moving out.
+As you consider divorce and its potential implications for your life, you may not want a divorce, but also may not want to remain in living together.
+Many Washington couples choose to file a Petition for Legal Separation instead, giving themselves the opportunity to live apart with clearly defined rights and duties without a divorce.
+If you are ready to separate, there is much more involved with this process than simply for one spouse to move out.

-Your separation period could last months or even years.
-That is why it is beneficial to have the protection of a formal agreement that will outline various important aspects of your life, such as property division, financial support and child custody.
-The custody of your children and a visitation schedule are important elements of a final divorce order, and they are important parts of a separation agreement as well.
+An informal separation period could last months or even years.
+That is why it is important to file a Petition for Legal Separation, asking for court orders that will resolve issues regarding various important aspects of your life, such as property division, financial support and child custody.
+Custody, child support, division of assets, and spousal maintenance are important elements of a final Decree of Divorce, and they are also important parts of a Decree of Legal Separation as well.

 You have important parental rights you will want to protect during this time, and you will also want to ensure that your kids have some stability during your separation.
 This likely means providing them with as much continuity of lifestyle and relatively equitable access to both parents.
-In your separation agreement, the right way to approach custody depends on the needs of your child and your unique family situation.
+In a Decree of Legal Separation just like in a divorce, the right way to approach custody in a final parenting plan depends on the needs of your child and your unique family situation.
 Regardless of your objectives, it’s important to formally address the following:

-- Physical custody – This refers to the amount of time your child will spend with his or her parent, including weekends, vacations, holidays and special occasions.
+- Primary custody – This refers to the amount of time your child will spend with his or her parent, including weekends, vacations, holidays and special occasions.

-- Legal custody – This refers to the right that a parent has to make important decisions on behalf of his or her child, such as those referring to religious training, education and more.
+- Visitation – This refers to the right that a parent has to make important decisions on behalf of his or her child, such as those referring to religious training, education and more.